o3de/o3de.org/content/docs/userguide/samples/levels/vr-xylophone.md

 ---
-description: ' Use the VR Xylophone level to learn how to set up basic VR gameplay with the &component-system; in &ALYlong;. '
+description: ' Use the VR Xylophone level to learn how to set up basic VR gameplay with the component entity system in Amazon Lumberyard. '
 title: VR Xylophone Level
 ---
 # VR Xylophone Level {#sample-level-vr-xylophone}